KyoriPowered/adventure-docs/source/components/actionbar.rst

 Action Bar
 ==================

-Send messaegs to the action bar, located above the health bar of a player.
+Send messages to the action bar, located above the health bar of a player.

 .. code-block:: java